Teradata/product-help/vikki-test/Use Cases/ExternalObjectStore/README.md

  AS d;
 ```

-### Validate WRITE_NOS results
+### Step 3: Validate WRITE_NOS results.

-You can validate the results of your WRITE_NOS use cases by creating an authorization object with your bucket user credentails and then creating a foreign table for accessing Parquet data as described in the examples in the above section.
+You can validate the results of your WRITE_NOS use cases by creating an authorization object with your bucket user credentails, then creating a foreign table for accessing Parquet data as described in the previous examples.

 ### Clean up objects.